Helen Neilson

 The SW4 studio involves a number of students having lessons in Clapham, with lessons lasting for either 30, 45 minutes or 60 minutes, appropriate to the age and level of the individual student.
 Venue is easily accessible from local areas including Clapham, Brixton, Dulwich, Battersea and Streatham, and surrounding areas, and many people travel from much further afield to come here.
 Lessons usually take place midweek after school.
 All students here take part in regular Suzuki group programmes in addition to their individual lessons.
 Our groups take place at West Hill Primary in Wandsworth Town and run 6 Saturday mornings a term.
 Students also participate in regular performance classes, larger community events and holiday courses.

-Helen is a holder of public liability insurance and is fully DBS checked.
-Please contact her directly for information about current availability and waiting lists.
-When a vacancy arises, priority will be given to young beginners aged 4 - 6.
-Parents and prospective new students will be invited to observe some lessons in advance of committing to a place to develop some understanding of the requirements prior to committing to a place in the class.
+Please contact Helen directly for information about current availability and waiting lists.
+When a vacancy arises, priority will usually be given to young beginners aged 4 - 6.
+Parents and prospective new students will be invited to observe some lessons in advance of committing to a place to learn more about how the process works and the approach taken, and to develop some understanding of what is required prior to committing to a place in the class.
 Parents are required to be present in lessons as they will assist with practice at home and will learn how to be the home teacher.

-**Now taking applications to start observing lessons with a view to starting in September 2024 and beyond.
-Please enquire about current availability if you are interested in your child starting earlier.
-Children aged between 4-6 years old will be given priority for enrolment to begin lessons.
+**Now taking applications to start observing lessons with a view to starting in Autumn 2024 and beyond.
+Please enquire about current availability if you are interested in your child starting thsi year or next.
+Children aged between 4-6 years old will usually be given priority for enrolment to begin lessons.
 Prospective new students and families will be invited to observe lessons prior to being offered a place to start lessons.**

 Latymer Upper School (Sept 2008 - present)

 Helen is Head of Strings at Latymer Upper School in Hammersmith, having been teaching there since 2008.
 Her thriving cello class ranges from year three through to students in the Sixth Form, and she is also involved in coaching chamber music and leading groups.
-A particular favourite activity is working with the prep cello group!
-She is enjoying building the chamber music programme and regularly works with string quartets involving many of the music scholars.
+A particular favourite activity is working with the Prep and Upper School cello groups!
+She has successfully developed a thriving chamber music programme and regularly works with string quartets and other groups involving many of the music scholars.
 The school held their first ever Strings Day in 2012 which has now become a regular fixture in the calendar.
 This school has a vibrant and active music department with numerous ensemble and performance opportunities for students.
 Highlights for advanced students have included massed schools performances of Mahler's Symphony no. 8 at the Royal Festival Hall in which Helen played principal cello in March 2013 and Richard Strauss: Eine Alpensinfonie in March 2015.
+In February 2024 our chamber music groups enjoyed masterclasses with visitng faculty from Trinity Laban Conservatoire of Music and Dance.

 Creating and engaging with events which inspire and motivate students in addition to the regular week to week lessons is a particular highlight.